 With both broad and granular visibility into your OT networks and architecture, you can impose safety restrictions, achieve high integrity levels, and meet the most stringent railway safety standards.

-Railway safety is impossible without properly mapping the OT environment
+Ensuring rail cyber security is impossible without OT environment mapping

 As railway infrastructure becomes increasingly connected and digital, taking steps to secure both IT and OT is integral to maintaining railway safety.
 As malicious hackers and bad actors become more sophisticated in their techniques, a railway-centered security solution is the only way to prevent an attack.